COAL MINING IS LABOR HISTORY TOUR

 – Benld: pick up Italian delicacies at Fema’s grocery – a legacy of the Italian miners

-– Hillsboro: exhibition in Public Library
+– Hillsboro: historic marker at the Courthouse, exhibition in Public Library

 RETURN TO SPRINGFIELD